Our top tips!

 We typically attribute the success of highly successful people to their decision-making, so it is useful to know how to generate positive results from the decisions you are presented with, while avoiding negative consequences and learning from failures.

-Everyone has to make decisions throughout their whole life, so it is undoubtedly something that you will face – you probably already make decisions very regularly.
-This also means that all the people around you make decisions too – they will therefore be able to provide you with guidance and help you out if you ask them.
+Everyone has to make decisions throughout their whole life, so it is undoubtedly something you will face – you probably already make decisions very regularly.
+This also means that all the people around you make decisions too and will be able to provide you with guidance and help if you ask them.

 What is decision making?

 Making decisions involves one or more courses of action being taken by choice.
-There are two processes that can be used to make decisions: intuition and reasoning.
+Two processes can be used to make decisions:

 Decisions made using intuition take into account a combination of personal values and past experience.
 These can be helpful, but such decision making is limited by your own perceptions and not necessarily based on an accurate representation of reality.